 The specialist online learning is split into bite-sized pieces, so you don’t have to do it all in one go.
 This will mean you can work through the course online at home, at your own pace, over the coming weeks.

-We will then arrange your practical training day once the leisure centres have reopened.
+We will then arrange your practical training day.
 Your practical training will include some classroom workshops, a water testing assessment and multiple-choice exam.

 At the end of the practical day, you will be issued a theory-based assessment to work on in your own time.